 With its partner institutions (Institut national d'histoire de l'Art and École nationale des chartes in particular), the Richelieu Library represents over 3,000 students, researchers and teachers-researchers.
 To answer these users' requests in the best possible way, new services will be progessively set up in renovated areas as soon as 2016: Wifi, remote registration of documents, rooms dedicated to groups...
 The readers of the Research Library will now be given a BnF/INHA card that will allow them to consult all the documents housed at Richelieu Library, namely the INHA collections as well as the BnF collections.

 The Richelieu Library becomes a real ecosystem where researchers will be welcome through research units; the library will also house numerous scholarly societies.
 Actually, it plays an essential role in research: the three institutions present on the site (BnF, INHA, École nationale des chartes) will keep developing programmes and partnerships with French and foreign schools and research institutions in the fields of interest corresponding to the collections housed at the library.

 Starting at the top, Oval reading room, Mazarine gallery

 © David-Paul Carr, Philippe Couette/BnF

-Located at the heart of the 2nd district, Richelieu will offer, in 2020, the opportunity of a 26th alley in Paris, the first built in 100 years.
+Located at the heart of the 2nd district, Richelieu will offer, at the complete reopening of the site, the opportunity of a 26th alley in Paris, the first built in 100 years.
 The site will be widely open onto the district thanks to two new entrances, 58 rue de Richelieu and 5 rue Vivienne.
 As soon as 2016, the new galerie de verre will be accessible to the public.
-In 2020, the visitors will have the possibility to admire the various architectural styles of the place, try state-of-the-art digital devices, have a coffee in the Vivienne garden, visit temporary exhibitions in the Mansart gallery...
+At the complete reopening of the site, the visitors will have the possibility to admire the various architectural styles of the place, try state-of-the-art digital devices, have a coffee in the Vivienne garden, visit temporary exhibitions in the Mansart gallery...

 Email : firstname.lastname@example.org